Islands of Engey, Akurey, Therney, and Lundey

 About the islands

 The islands in Kollafjörður play an important role in Reykjavík's history.
 Various farming activities took place there, mainly utilizing natural resources such as bird eggs and seafood, as well as cultivation like field crops.
 Viðey is the largest and most well-known, but the other four islands—Engey, Akurey, and Þerney—are equally interesting.
 All the islands have significant bird nesting sites.
 There are no scheduled boat trips to the islands, but anyone is free to visit them.
-Engey has a considerable eider duck nesting area.
+Engey has a considerable eider colony.
 Visitors need to be mindful of this.
 All the islands are listed in the Nature Conservation Register. Þerney has pastures used as summer break spots for livestock from the Family Park & Zoo, mainly sheep and goats.

 History